MicrosoftDocs/well-architected/well-architected/operational-excellence/infrastructure-as-code-design.md

 |[OE:05](checklist.md)| Prepare resources and their configurations by using a standardized infrastructure as code (IaC) approach.
 Like other code, design IaC with consistent styles, appropriate modularization, and quality assurance.
 Prefer a declarative approach when possible.|
 |---|---|

-This guide describes the recommendations for using infrastructure as code (IaC) as the standard for your infrastructure deployments.
+This guide describes the recommendations for using IaC as the standard for your infrastructure deployments.
 Using IaC enables you to integrate your infrastructure deployments and management into your existing software development practices.
 It provides a consistent, standard methodology for development and deployment for all components of your workload.
 Relying on manual deployments puts your workload at risk of inconsistent configurations and potentially insecure design.

 **Definitions**